Words of latin origin

 Continuative: Indicates an action that is ongoing, sometimes described as the "progressive" aspect in grammar.
 Continuative: (Grammar example) "She has been writing the book since she was in her twenties and at last it's finished" (continuative reading of the perfect tense).

 Continual: Repeated occurrences with gaps (like waves crashing on the shore).
-Continual: The rain had been a continual downpour all day.
+Continual: the rain had been a continual downpour all day.

-Continuous: A steady, unbroken flow (like the water in a river) Continuous: The engine hummed with a continuous, low drone.
+Continuous: A steady, unbroken flow (like the water in a river) Continuous: the engine hummed with a continuous, low drone.

 D